fenago/rabbitmq-jupyterlab/Lab_3_learning.md

-Note that if we use only `"error_logs"` instead of `"^error_logs$"` then `error_logs_dlx` will also be matched and we don\'t want this to happen.
+Note that if we use only `"error_logs"` instead of `"^error_logs$"` then `error_logs_dlx` will also be matched and we don't want this to happen.
 Notice that in the preceding example we combined the dead-letter-exchange policy with the message-ttl policy.
 You can list all policies with the following command: